Chippewa / Ojibwe History

 Pvt.
 Peter South or Pay-wau-su-quot

 Co.
-K. 1st Michigan Sharpshooters
+K. 1st Michigan Sharpshooters, Andersonville

 ©Kokopelli